PhilipDaniels/dotnetversioning/SetVersion/usage.md

 * Don't set version numbers or pack on every build because it slows things down.
-Instead, create some PowerShell scripts to do this and run them manually from the Package Manager Console as and when required (see Examples on github).
+Instead, create some PowerShell scripts to do this and run them manually from the Package Manager Console as and when required (see Examples in the repo for this project).

 * Each developer should create a directory on their machine to act as a drop directory for nupkg files and as a NuGet feed.
 This allows developers to build packages locally